Fang Hao

-Fang Hao (方昊; born 3 January 2000) is a Chinese professional footballer who plays as a forward for Chinese Super League club Beijing Guoan and the China national team.
+Fang Hao (方昊; born 3 January 2000) is a Chinese professional footballer who plays as a forward for Chinese Super League club Zhejiang FC and the China national team.

 Club career

 Coming through Shandong Taishan's youth academy, Fang joined China League One club Inner Mongolia Zhongyou for the 2020 season and then Chinese Super League club Wuhan FC for the 2021 season on loan respectively.
-He made his debut for Taishan on 3 June 2022 in a 1-0 win over Zhejiang, coming on as an 81st-minute substitute but had to come off less than 10 minutes later as captain Zheng Zheng was sent off and the team needed to bring on another defender.
+He made his debut for Taishan on 3 June 2022 in a 1-0 win over Zhejiang FC, coming on as an 81st-minute substitute but had to come off less than 10 minutes later as captain Zheng Zheng was sent off and the team needed to bring on another defender.

 Beijing Guoan

 On 30 March 2023, Fang joined fellow Chinese Super League club Beijing Guoan.
 On 15 April 2024, Fang made his debut for Guoan in a 1-1 home draw against Meizhou Hakka.
 On 29 June 2023, Fang scored his first Chinese Super League goal as well as first goal for Guoan in a 2-1 home defeat against Shanghai Port.